HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Materials and Methods

-The joint position bounds for the QP problem have to be set in such a way that the robot joint limits are not exceeded.
-In our solution, we are inspired by the shaping policy for avoiding joint limits in \cite{pattacini_experimental_2010} to maximize reachability in the arm workspace.
+The joint position bounds for the QP problem must be set in such a way that the robot joint limits are not exceeded.
+In our solution, we are inspired by the shaping policy to avoid joint limits in \cite{pattacini_experimental_2010} to maximize reachability in the arm workspace.
 It consists of a flat region in most of the joint range.
-Nevertheless, we replaced the original hyperbolic tangent functions by linear and constant functions to fulfill the constraint condition of the QP problem.
+We replaced the original hyperbolic tangent functions with linear and constant functions to fulfill the constraint condition of the QP problem.
 Since the problem is solved at the velocity level, the joint position limits are expressed using the joint velocities for the joint $i$ as:

 where $\dot{q}^i_{\mathrm{min}}$ and $\dot{q}^i_{\mathrm{max}}$ are minimum and maximum permissible joint velocity respectively, $c^i_{\mathrm{max}}$ and $c^i_{\mathrm{min}}$ are obtained from the joint limit avoidance policy as: